kubesphere/console/docs/development-with-docker.md

 # Development with Docker

-KubeSphere Console can be developed in a docker enviroment with following steps.
+KubeSphere Console can be developed in a docker enviroment by following the steps as below.

 Required: